 Technical Assistance for Social Protection Financing

-PFPR teams adapt established diagnostic tools to the PFM-in-social-protection questions facing each country — payment delivery integrity, targeting and registry maintenance, shock-responsive financing, and the transition path from donor to domestic funding.
+PFPR teams adapt established diagnostic tools to the PFM questions each country faces in social protection: payment delivery, targeting and registry maintenance, shock-responsive financing, and the path from donor to domestic funding.

-Working with Ministries of Finance, line ministries and programme managers together, PFPR co-creates reform actions owned by country counterparts and accompanies them through implementation.
-The aim is system change that survives funder transitions, not isolated fixes that decay when external support tapers.
+It works with finance ministries, line ministries and programme managers together to design reform actions that government owns, and stays through implementation.
+The aim is change that survives a change of funder, not isolated fixes that decay when outside support winds down.

 Building African Capacity for Social Protection PFM

-Through the Africa School of Governance, PFPR develops curriculum modules on social protection financing — covering payment systems, targeting integrity, shock-responsive budgeting, and the long-term transition from donor reliance to domestic ownership.
+Through the Africa School of Governance, PFPR develops curriculum modules on social protection financing.
+They cover payment systems, targeting integrity, shock-responsive budgeting, and the long transition from donor reliance to domestic ownership.

-The goal is a cohort of African practitioners who understand both the technical design of social protection programmes and the PFM mechanics that determine whether they reach scale.
-These practitioners form the backbone of PFPR's in-country support and feed every engagement back into ASG curriculum.
+The aim is a group of African practitioners who understand both how social protection programmes are designed and the PFM that decides whether they reach scale.
+They are the core of PFPR's in-country support, and every engagement feeds back into the ASG curriculum.

 Connecting the Social Protection Ecosystem

-Social protection sits at the intersection of finance ministries, line ministries, the World Bank's ASPIRE community, the ILO, UNICEF, WFP, regional bodies, and a growing community of African delivery agencies.
-The risk is fragmentation; the opportunity is alignment.
+Social protection brings together finance ministries, line ministries, the World Bank's ASPIRE community, the ILO, UNICEF, WFP, regional bodies and a growing set of African delivery agencies.
+Without coordination, that mix fragments.

-PFPR connects these actors around the practical question of how social protection money is budgeted, delivered, and tracked.
-At the country level it convenes finance, sector ministries and delivery agencies around a shared reform agenda; across countries it enables South–South exchange among reformers facing the same payment, targeting and sustainability challenges.
+PFPR brings these actors around one practical question: how social protection money is budgeted, delivered and tracked.
+In each country it gets finance, sector ministries and delivery agencies working to a shared reform agenda.
+Across countries it connects reformers facing the same payment, targeting and sustainability problems.